okgrow/guides/docs/NewAppSetup-CreateNewApp.md

     1. Save this rule

 ### Meteor App Setup (web)
-Add the DSN and Public DSN from your sentry.io projects to your staging and production Meteor `settings.json` files.
+Add the DSN and Public DSN from your sentry.io projects to your staging and production Meteor `settings.json` files and set the environment to `staging` or `production`.

 ### React Native App Setup (mobile)